offsec-ttps/CVE2019-14287/README.md

 Kernel: Linux blak-off 4.15.0-65-generic
 ```

-## This also didn't work, when i used " /usr/bin/bash"
+## This also didn't work, when I used " /usr/bin/bash"
 ```
 john    ALL=(ALL, !root)        /usr/bin/bash
 ```